The sole purpose of Continuous Professional Development or CPD is to ensure professionals remain exactly that – professional.

 CPD can take many formats.
 You can attend exhibitions, conferences, workshops, lectures or host events for your team in your office.
 Professional organisations such as RICS propose day-long CPD session in various cities in the UK.

 Companies like ours, IRT surveys, offer free CPD seminars that will enlighten you as regard the technology, advances in software and changes in legislation.
 A true CPD seminar isn’t a sales pitch from the company providing the service, but they are provided free of charge, so please give the provider a healthy round of applause at the end.

 Companies that offer free CPD often do it to educate the market about their latest innovations and products, but also to present themselves to you as both market and thought leaders in their field.

-Personally, I like face to face CPD in the board room.
+Personally, I like face to face CPD in the board/meeting room.
 One presenter and 10-12 in the audience.
 It a nice size to present to, people are not intimidated to ask pertinent questions, they don’t feel the peer pressure like they do with 200 in the audience and consequently they ask great questions.
 Our calendar of CPD events is filling up and sessions are always well attended.